 Get the Word Out

 One of the most important things you can do to prepare for the holidays is to start marketing your events and LTO specials well in advance.
 Begin implementing your marketing plan at least two months ahead of the holidays, says Bruce Barnes, Sysco Menu Consultant.
 Make sure to stay on top of it, or have someone on your staff assigned to do it.
 Use everything in your arsenal, from Instagram updates to a bullhorn, to get the word out.
 You may have the best turkey special or finest New Year’s Eve prix fixe menu in the world, but it won’t matter if no one knows about it.
 Here are some holiday marketing tactics from Barnes.
-And in addition, ask your Marketing Associate about the full range of Marketing and Design Services available from Sysco.
+And in addition, ask your Sales Consultant about the full range of Marketing and Design Services available from Sysco.

 Holiday Marketing Tactics: